 Even if you can’t find them just pick up a few mangos and chop and freeze them before you get ready to make this recipe.
 They are always on sale during the summer months!

 To freeze fresh mangos make sure you choose nice soft and ripe mangos but avoid them if they are super mushy.
 These overripe fruits will not be at their prime.
-Next simply peel the mangos and cut the fruit off of the large pit that run down the center for the fruit.
+Next, simply peel the mangos and cut the fruit off of the large pit that runs down the center of the fruit.

 Next cut the mango up into cubes and place them on a baking sheet that is lined with parchment paper.
-Place the try into the freezer and let the mango chunks free completely.
+Place the tray into the freezer and let the mango chunks free completely.

-Once the mango is froze place it in a freezer bag and you are ready to store the frozen mango cubes until you are ready to make your dessert.
+Once the mango is frozen place it in a freezer bag and you are ready to store the frozen mango cubes until you are ready to make your dessert.

-I love pick up the fresh mangos when they are on sale and do this freezer method.
-This is a great option for you if you Dollar Tree doesn’t carry the bag of frozen mango chunks.
+I love to pick up the fresh mangos when they are on sale and do this freezer method.
+This is a great option for you if your Dollar Tree doesn’t carry a bag of frozen mango chunks.

-Easy way you go this dessert will be just the treat for you and your family on hot summer days.
-No long prep times, no standing over the hot stove and easy clean up!
+This is an easy go-to dessert that will be just the treat for you and your family on hot summer days.
+No long prep times, no standing over the hot stove, and easy clean-up!

 Come Connect with Me on Social Media